FroggieStick/FroggieStick.Github.io/_pages/about.md

 layout: page
 title: About
 permalink: /about/
-image: '/images/60.jpg'
+image: '/images/about02.jpg'
 ---

 # Frogs
 🐸 FroggieDrinks Here.
 Its ya boy.
-Filler crap.